qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 The best one for the job.
 Explore your ecosystem!

 * [GDAL tools](https://gdal.org/programs/index.html)
-* Python: Rasterio, Shapely, Xarray, Geopandas, and more!
+* Python: Rasterio, Shapely, Xarray, GeoPandas, and more!

 ::: {.notes}
 You may recognize this slide from the "data inspection" deck.